bbc/lrud/docs/usage.md

 # Usage

-Lrud handles the registering of new navigation nodes, the handling of key events, and the emitting of events based on internal state changes.
+LRUD handles the registering of new navigation nodes, the handling of key events, and the emitting of events based on internal state changes.

 These nodes represent 2D space in an "abstract" manner - there is no visual component to LRUD, but its data represents spatial grids, lists, and items.